FriendsOfCake/crud/docs/listeners.rst

 Class And Namespace
 -------------------

-All build-in listeners in CRUD live in the ``Crud\Listener`` namespace.
+All built-in listeners in CRUD live in the ``Crud\Listener`` namespace.

 All listeners in CRUD, even your own, should inherit from the ``Crud\Listener\Base`` class.
-This class is ``abstract`` and provides numerous auxiliary methods which can be useful for you both as a developer as an action creator.
+This class is ``abstract`` and provides numerous auxiliary methods which can be useful for you both as a developer and as an action creator.

 .. literalinclude:: _code/listener_example.php
    :language: php